-Time-Dependent Deterioration Modeling of Case-Study Frame
+Time-Dependent Deterioration Modeling of the Case-Study Frame

-When located in adverse environmental condition, RC buildings are subjected to time-dependent aging and degradation during the design service life.
+When located in adverse environmental conditions, RC buildings are subjected to time-dependent aging and degradation.
 The aging and deterioration process of RC structures manifest in the form of corrosion, and other physical and chemical deterioration.
-Among these, corrosion deterioration due to the ingress of chloride ions constitutes a dominant form of degradation of RC structures (CITE Stewart and Rosowsky 1998a; Choe et al. 2009; Akiyama et al. 2011).
+Among these, corrosion deterioration due to the ingress of chloride ions constitutes a dominant form of degradation of RC structures [CITE Stewart and Rosowsky 1998a; Choe et al. 2009; Akiyama et al. 2011].
 Sources of chlorides may stem from marine environments, or airborne chloride that constitute common exposure scenarios for RC buildings located in the coastal area of case-study region of California.
 Accordingly, this study considers chloride-induced corrosion as the primary form of time-dependent degradation of the case-study building frame.
 Corrosion pdeterioration in RC structures begins after a time interval known as the corrosion initiation time (Tinit).
 Chloride ions gradually penetrate the concrete cover during this time, depassivating the reinforcing steel and initiating corrosion.
 This study uses the widely adopted probabilistic model proposed by Duracrete [CITE] to predict corrosion initiation time represented as:

 where, cv is the concrete cover depth in mm, Dcl,0 is the diffusion coefficient at t0 = 28 days in mm2/year determined from compliance test, kt is the correction factor of tests performed to estimate Dcl,0, ke and kc are environmental and curing factor, ncl is the age exponent considering densification of cement paste due to hydration chloride, Cs is the equilibrium chloride concentration at the exposed concrete surface, Ccr is the critical chloride concentration, and erf is the Gaussian error function.
 This study assumes marine splash environmental condition and probabilistic distribution of the parameters to estimate corrosion initiation time are adopted from Duracrete [CITE] and reported in Table 1.